Frequently Asked Questions

 What does Kodama do?

 We’re creating forest management solutions that improve safety and productivity of remote operations.
 Improving operations entails automating machinery, implementing teleoperations, and bolstering remote-site connectivity: getting work done faster and making job sites safer for ground personnel.
-Our method of utilizing unmerchantable biomass consists of storing carbon-dense woody residues from thinning operations in a way that minimizes decomposition with low-capital investment.
-These residues would otherwise be pile-burned, which is both costly and a source of CO2 emissions.

 Is forest thinning a source of carbon emissions?